tanerozc/ParaSoft_Parabank_Team2/README.md

 **Duration:** 1 Sprint (1 Week)

 This project focuses on functional test automation for the **ParaBank** web application using **Java, Selenium WebDriver, TestNG, Cucumber (BDD)** and **Page Object Model (POM)** architecture.
-All sprint activities, user stories, and test executions were tracked and managed using **Jira** and **Xray**.
+All sprint activities, user stories, and test executions were tracked and managed using **Jira**.
 The test results and automation source code are maintained in this GitHub repository.

 ## Test Environment
 | Environment | URL |